TheOdinProject/curriculum/new_course/1_programming_fundementals/methods.md

 When we call a method on an object, such as our `whisper` string above, it does not modify the original value of that object.
 A general rule in programming is that you do not want your methods to overwrite the objects that you call them on.
 This protects you from irreversibly overwriting your data by accident.
 You *are* able to overwrite your data by explicitly re-assigning a variable (such as `whisper = whisper.downcase`).
 Another way to do this type of reassignment is with **bang methods**, which are denoted with an exclamation mark (`!`) at the end of the method name.

-By adding a `!` to the end of your method, you indicate that this method should perform it's action and simultaneously overwrite the value of the original object with the result.
+By adding a `!` to the end of your method, you indicate that this method should perform its action and simultaneously overwrite the value of the original object with the result.

 ~~~ruby
 puts whisper.downcase! #=> "hello everybody"